thednp/create-vanjs/README.md

 ## About

 This project is crafted by developers, for developers!
-If you don't need the mental gymnastics of React to manage local, derived or global state, composability or scalability, you can really develop applications of any kind or size with VanJS.
+Now you can really develop applications of any kind or size with VanJS.

 ## Attribution